davidvoler/social-language-learning-platform/TASKS.md

 small issues
 ------------
-- Tornado should restart if html or javascript change
+Tornado should restart if html or javascript change

+We can use add watch but this is for a single file
+We need to create a utility that will watch a complete directory.
+Another solution would be to use nginx during development